khardigree/statattack2/README.md

-# statattack2
+# statatack
-A sports app for the sports fan
+stat and news tracker for the avid fan